feast-dev/feast/docs/getting-started/faq.md

 ### Does Feast support using different clouds for offline vs online stores?

 Yes.
-Using a GCP or AWS provider in `feature_store.yaml` primarily sets default offline / online stores and configures where the remote registry file can live (Using the AWS provider also allows for deployment to AWS Lambda).
+Using a GCP or AWS provider in `feature_store.yaml` primarily sets default offline / online stores and configures where the remote registry file can live.
 You can override the offline and online stores to be in different clouds if you wish.

 ### What is the difference between a data source and an offline store?